weakish/docs-en/views/leanengine_webhosting_guide-node.md

 }
 ```

-Options that the LeanEngine will respect include:
+Options that LeanEngine will respect include:
 * `scripts.start` The command to start the project; the default is `node server.js`, which can be modified if you want to attach startup options to the node (such as `--es_staging`) or use other files as entry points.
 * `scripts.prepublish`will be run once at the end of the project build up; you can write the build commands such as `gulp build`can be written here.
 * `engines.node` specifies the required version of Node.js; for compatibility reasons, the default version is still the older 0.12, so it is recommended that you specify a higher version yourself.
 It is recommended to use the 8.x version for development, you can also set a `*`  which means you are always using the latest version of Node.js.
-* `dependencies`  for the dependencies project ; the LeanEngine will use `npm install --production` during deployment to list all the dependencies here for you.
+* `dependencies`  for the dependencies project ; LeanEngine will use `npm install --production` during deployment to list all the dependencies here for you.
 If a dependency has peerDependencies, please make sure they are also listed in `dependencies` (not `devDependencies`).

-* `devDependencies` The package that devDependencies depends on when developing the project; currently, the LeanEngine does **not** install the dependencies here.
+* `devDependencies` The package that devDependencies depends on when developing the project; currently, LeanEngine does **not** install the dependencies here.

-We suggest you write your own `package.json` with reference to our [project template] (https://github.com/leancloud/node-js-getting-started/blob/master/package.json).
+We suggest you write your own `package.json` with reference to our [project template](https://github.com/leancloud/node-js-getting-started/blob/master/package.json).

 We also provide support for `package-lock.json` and `yarn.lock` :